-- You may not have any financial interest or obligation that conflicts or appears to conflict with your official responsibilities and duties. - You may not, in an official capacity, participate personally and substantially in any particular matter in which you have a financial interest if the matter will have a direct and predictable effect on that interest.
+- You may not have any financial interest or obligation that conflicts or appears to conflict with your official responsibilities and duties. - You may not, in an official capacity, participate personally and substantially in any particular matter in which you have a financial interest if the matter will have a direct and predictable effect on that financial interest.
 (However, the Chief Counsel, Regional Director, or designee may, when appropriate, waive this restriction.)
-Your participation may not be by decision, approval, disapproval, recommendation, advice, examination, or other action.
+You may not participate by decision, approval, disapproval, recommendation, advice, examination, or other action.
 This restriction also applies where any household member, general partner, or organization in which you have a substantial personal involvement has a known financial interest in the matter. - You may not accept from a prohibited source (defined below) food, refreshments, or entertainment unless it is of a nominal value.
 You may only accept a nominal value item infrequently, such as during an official conference or other function that you may properly attend. - You may not accept unsolicited advertising or promotional material if its retail value exceeds \$20.
-You must return items exceeding this value to the sender or dispose of them as directed by the Chief Counsel (or designee) or your ethics counselor. - You must receive prior supervisory approval before speaking about OTS or publishing OTSrelated material for a non-agency audience.
+You must return items exceeding this value to the sender or dispose of them as directed by the Chief Counsel (or designee) or your ethics counselor. - You must receive prior supervisory approval before speaking about OTS or publishing OTS-related material for a nonagency audience.

-- You may not engage in any outside employment without prior written supervisory permission from the Deputy Director, Executive Director, Regional Director, or Chief Counsel. - You may not engage in any outside activity incompatible with the full and proper discharge of your OTS duties and responsibilities without prior written supervisory permission from the Deputy Director, Executive Director, Regional Director, or Chief Counsel. - You may not directly or indirectly make recommendations or suggestions concerning the acquisition, sale, or other divestiture of securities of any OTS-regulated savings association or savings association holding company. - You may not purchase property owned by the government and under the control of OTS, or sold under the direction or incident to the functions of OTS, without an appropriate waiver. - You may not have communications with a thrift, its holding company, or affiliates suggesting either of the following: - That the examination process is in any way influenced by political issues or considerations. - That either the thrift, its holding company, or affiliates should take a particular position on political or legislative issues.
+- You may not engage in any outside employment or business activity, paid or unpaid, without prior written supervisory permission from the Deputy Director, Managing Director, Regional Director, or Chief Counsel. - You may not directly or indirectly make recommendations or suggestions concerning the acquisition, sale, or other divestiture of securities of any OTS-regulated savings association or savings association holding company. - You may not purchase property owned by the government and under the control of OTS, or sold under the direction or incident to the functions of OTS, without an appropriate waiver. - You may not have communications with a thrift, its holding company, or affiliates suggesting either of the following: - That the examination process is in any way influenced by political issues or considerations. - That either the thrift, its holding company, or affiliates should take a particular position on political or legislative issues.

-You must notify your supervisor or ethics counselor if you are aware of any communications that might conflict with or compromise either of the restrictions in this policy.
+You must notify your supervisor or ethics counselor if you are aware of any communications that might conflict with or compromise either of these restrictions.